-Cambridgeshire County Council owns 6 Vaisala Station system which records road weather information and provides a medium for the forecasting consultancy to interrogate and to input data.
+Cambridgeshire County Council owns 6 Vaisala Station and has the use of 6 other station system which records road weather information and provides a medium for the forecasting consultancy to interrogate and to input data (Appendix C).
 The complete system assists the duty officers in arriving at more accurate and efficient decisions together with providing a historical weather record.
 The daily weather forecasts are accessed via the Vaisala Station website.
 The forecast provider also provides a 24 hour telephone consultancy service where duty officers can discuss particular forecasts to help them come to a decision.
 This is important when forecasts are marginal.